LiminMHuang/lecture-python-programming.myst/lectures/lecture11_numpy.md

 np.max(f(x, y))
 ```

-In the vectorized version, all the looping takes place in compiled code.
+In the vectorised version, all the looping takes place in compiled code.

 As you can see, the second version is *much* faster.